National Ice Cream Day

 July 18 is National Ice Cream Day and for good reason - it's everyone’s favorite summer time treat!
 According to USA Today, Ice Cream Day became an official food holiday in 1984 when President Ronald Reagan declared the third Sunday of July as National Ice Cream Day and the month of July as National Ice Cream Month.
 Reagan’s proclamation noted the ice cream industry generated $3.5 billion in annual sales.

 The International Dairy Foods Association notes that July is the busiest production month for ice cream makers.
 About 6.4 billion pounds of ice cream and frozen yogurt were produced in the U.S. in 2019 (most recent data).
 The ice cream industry has a $13.1 billion impact on the U.S. economy, supports 28,800 direct jobs, and generates $1.8 billion in direct wages, according to IDFA’s Dairy Delivers®.The majority of U.S. ice cream and frozen dessert manufacturers have been in business for more than 50 years and many are still family-owned businesses.
-So how can you enjoy this festive summer treat in a healthier way and turn ice cream day into a diabetic friendly holiday?
-Know the options, buy or make and enjoy!
+So how can you enjoy this festive summer treat in a healthier way and turn ice cream day into a metabolism-friendly holiday?
+Know your options, buy or make and enjoy!
+Learn about the options, buy or prepare and enjoy!
+This approach ensures that you can indulge and at the same time not offset the effects of advanced glucose support.

 What are the differences between ice cream and other frozen treats?